getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 // file output by Webpack, Uglify, etc. var GENERATED_FILE = path.join('.', 'app.min.js.map');

-// line and column located in your generated file (e.g. source of your error
+// line and column located in your generated file (for example, the source of your error
 // from your minified file)
 var GENERATED_LINE_AND_COLUMN = {line: 1, column: 1000};